Citation: Huitt, W. (2008, November). A successful lifestyle: The

 |8.
 Plan to work forever||Expect to earn income from part-time employment.|

-However, Kiyosaki and Lechter (2000b), author of Rich Dad, Poor Dad, have a different list.
+However, Kiyosaki and Lechter (2000b), author of Rich Dad, Poor Dad, had a different list.
 Their basic position is that the advice given by most "experts" is designed to move people from "poor" to "middle class."
 It is their contention that there is a different paradigm that is taught by those who are rich.

 |How To Retire